 More summary information is available on this site.

-The following papers outline many of the statistics on this page:
+The following papers outline the research methodology and present further information on many of the statistics on this page:

 Jones T. The needs of students with intersex variations.
 Sex Education.
 2016 Mar 11;16(6):602–18.
 Available from: http://www.tandfonline.com/doi/full/10.1080/14681811.2016.1149808